Margin Adaptive DPO: Leveraging Reward Model for Granular Control in Preference Optimization: Experiment

 \section{Experiment}

 In this section, we present the empirical evaluation of our proposed method, MADPO.
-We first detail our experimental setup, which is designed to test the performance and robustness of our algorithm against strong baselines on datasets of varying quality.
-We then present and thoroughly analyze the quantitative and qualitative results of these experiments.
+We first outline our experimental setup on a real-world summarization task, designed to evaluate our algorithm against strong baselines using actual human preference data.
+We then present our main comparative results, isolate our core components through an ablation study, and empirically validate our theoretical claims regarding gradient stability.
+To maintain focus on the essence of these primary findings, comprehensive details regarding the experimental setup and further analysis are provided in Appendix~\ref{app:experiment_details}.